History of Nintendo: Nintendo Power

 In 1988, Nintendo of America began publishing Nintendo Power, a bimonthly magazine with news about, and strategy guides to, games on Nintendo consoles.
 It was designed "primarily to promote upcoming Nintendo products", and contained prose that, Reeves Wiedeman writes for The New Yorker, "read like lightly repurposed promotional material from the company’s marketing department", although its staff had some amount of independence from Nintendo.
-The magazine soon gained a devoted readership, as it was one of the best ways for Nintendo fans to get information on upcoming releases.
+The magazine soon gained a devoted readership, as it was one of the easiest ways for Nintendo fans to get information on upcoming releases.
 It also included gaming-themed posters, detailed walkthroughs for games, game reviews from critics (which were generally positive), and rankings of record high scores in various games that were submitted by readers.
 In 2007, Nintendo entered a contract to transfer the publishing and distribution of Nintendo Power to Future plc.
 The magazine ended publication in 2012, likely having shut down as gaming news had become more accessible via the Internet and mobile phones.

 1989–1996: Game Boy, Super Nintendo Entertainment System, and Virtual Boy

 Game Boy

 The Game Boy and Super Nintendo Entertainment System are Nintendo's fourth generation video game consoles.

-In 1989, Nintendo released the Game Boy (also created by Gunpei Yokoi), along with the accompanying game Tetris.
+In 1989, Nintendo released the Game Boy, along with the accompanying game Tetris.
 Due to the price, the game, and its durability (unlike the static and screen rot of the prior Microvision from Milton Bradley Company), the Game Boy line eventually amassed sales of 118 million units.
 Super Mario Land was released with the system, and 14 million copies were sold worldwide.
 Also in 1989, Nintendo announced a successor to the Famicom, the Super Famicom.

 Super Nintendo Entertainment System (SNES)

-The Super Famicom was released in Japan in November 1990.
-The launch was widely successful, and the Super Famicom was sold out across Japan within three days, with 1.6 million units sold by June 1991.
-In August 1991, the Super Famicom was launched in the U.S. under the name "Super Nintendo Entertainment System" (SNES), followed by Europe in 1992.
+The Super Famicom was released in Japan in 1990.
+It sold out across Japan within three days, with 1.6 million units sold by mid-1991.
+Later in 1991, the Super Famicom was launched in the U.S. as the "Super Nintendo Entertainment System" (SNES), followed by Europe in 1992.
 Like the NES, the Super Nintendo Entertainment System had high technical specifications for its era.
-The SNES controller had also improved over that of the NES, as it now had rounded edges and four new buttons, a standard which is evident on many modern controllers today.
-In Japan, the Super Famicom easily took control of the gaming market.
+The SNES controller was more ergonomic than that of the NES, as it now had rounded edges and four new buttons, a standard which is evident on many modern controllers today.

 In 1991, Nintendo agreed to a settlement regarding price-fixing allegations brought by the Federal Trade Commission and attorneys general in New York and Maryland.
 Nintendo had been accused of threatening to cut off shipments of the NES to retailers who discounted the price of the system.
 The estimated cost of the settlement was just under $30 million.

-In July 1992, Nintendo of America announced it would no longer manufacture arcade equipment.